Welcome back to the Rush Limbaugh program and good news actually out of New Orleans today.

 It is constantly on our mind out here.

-And I must say I shake my head when I read things about this, for instance, from Georgia, where Georgia State Representative Alicia Thomas Morgan is protesting the passage of a law requiring the voters in Georgia to show a photo ID at the polls.
+And I must say, I shake my head when I read things about this, for instance, from Georgia, where Georgia State Representative Alicia Thomas Morgan Is protesting the passage of a law requiring the voters in Georgia to show a photo ID at the polls.

-I got to tell you in Georgia what's coming, and it has nothing to do with black voters white voters, as these poll taxes and poll IDs and all that stuff used to do in Georgia and other states.
+I got to tell you, in Georgia, what's coming, and it has nothing to do with black voters, white voters, as these poll taxes and poll IDs and all that stuff used to do in Georgia and other states.

 The new issue here, and we find it in California all the time, is that illegals, once they're here illegally, they have no more respect for any other laws either.

-Too many of them, not everybody, but too many of them, show up to vote.
+Too many of them, not everybody, but too many of them show up to vote.

-They figure, well, I'm here, I can vote.
+They figure, well, I'm here.

-They've already given me in state tuition at all the colleges.
+They've already given me in-state tuition at all the colleges.

-They've already given me uh Section 8 housing support.
+They've already given me Section 8 housing support.

-Uh hell, why don't I just show up and vote?
+Hell, why don't I just show up and vote?

 I want to elect these guys.